The Bermuda Program Celebrates its 40th Anniversary in 2016!

 Program Requirements and Schedule

 A handful of budding scientists are selected each year to receive paid fellowships (stipend plus laboratory expenses) that allow them to work on a specific project of interest alongside BIOS scientists in both field and laboratory settings.
-The internships run full time (Mon – Fri, 9am – 5pm) for 8 weeks during the summer and include opportunities for participants to present their research in a traditional academic seminar.
-If selected, you’ll be placed with a faculty mentor who'll work with you to set the 8-week internship period that works best for both of your schedules.
+The internships run full time (Mon – Fri, 9am – 5pm) for 8 or 4 weeks during the summer and include opportunities for participants to present their research in a traditional academic seminar.
+If selected, you’ll be placed with a faculty mentor who'll work with you to set the 8-week or 4-week internship period that works best for both of your schedules.

 Prerequisites for acceptance into the Bermuda Program are: